 By the way, a lot of people don't know.

-You can do there's a whole there's a whole group of people you can pay to either bury stories on Google and Yahoo or put them up on top.
+There's a whole group of people you can pay to either bury stories on Google and Yahoo or put them up on top.

 We focus on the struggle against dictatorships, whether it's Cuba, North Korea, Russia, China, Venezuela, Angola.

-Our goal is to do is to enter that vacuum where the establishment organizations aren't really focused on.
+Our goal is to do, is to enter that vacuum where the establishment organizations aren't really focused on.

-We'll get more of his story uh on the other side of all of this as we continue here on the Sean Hannity show.
+We'll get more of his story on the other side of all of this as we continue here on the Sean Hannity show.

 Quick break, right back.